timkersch/deep-diffusion/README.md

 - Generated data for kNN settings comparison with HPC in /data/search/ - (samples x features) = (11000 x 288)
 - HPC Data for kNN settings comparison in /data/hpc/ - (samples x features) = (50000 x 288)

-All .bfloat datafiles are binary float32 1-D arrays.
+All .bfloat datafiles are saved and loaded as binary float32 1-D arrays.

 ## Running